blclo/DeepLearningInComputerVision/P2_Gans/README.md

 ![model](https://github.com/blclo/DeepLearningInComputerVision/blob/main/P2_Gans/images_poster/model.png)

+Due to the presense of artifacts in the activation maps, the model was improved by introducing StyleGAN2 which move the addition of bias and B (noise) outside the are of style.
+It also changed the instance normalization operation by the demodulation.

+-  Demodulation involves dividing the activations of each feature map by their standard deviation.
+However, normalization normalizes the activations of each feature map by subtracting the mean and dividing by the standard deviation computed for each instance.

+The last improvement introduced, called StyleGAN2-ADA introduces Adaptive Discriminator Augmentation which means augmenting the real images during the discriminator training process.
+This enhances the training stability and generalization of the model.
+In addition to augmenting real images, StyleGAN2-ADA applies a technique called "mixing regularization."
+During training, instead of using only real images or only generated images, a random portion of the mini-batch is selected and replaced with either real or generated images.
+This mixing of real and generated images further enhances the generalization of the discriminator and helps it learn more robust decision boundaries.

 ## Generating images from a pretrained GAN model
 Make sure you have access to the pretrained network.
 In my case: https://nvlabs-fi-cdn.nvidia.com/stylegan2-ada-pytorch/pretrained/ffhq.pkl